 It was very fortunate then for Yossi when he flew over from Israel wanting to try out a couple of instruments as he was ready to upgrade to something better.
 I first spoke to Yossi just before Christmas when he mentioned that he’d like to come over.

 So after a long flight, an overnight stop in Luton and a long drive to Herefordshire Yossi arrived yesterday, and after a quick cup of tea was straight down to the business of trying the two contrasting instruments out and deciding which would be best suited for his playing style.

-Well, after a long play of both instruments, a break for some lunch, then some more playing Yossi decided that an SBB in Cedar and Rosewood would be that way to go.
-That combination will give you a lovely clarity and definition, a more traditional bouzouki sound, a brilliance in the top register but with that characteristic Cedar warmth and complexity in the tone.
+Well, after a long play of both instruments, a break for some lunch, then some more playing Yossi decided that an SBB in Cedar and Rosewood would be the best way to go.
+That combination will give you a lovely clarity and definition, a more traditional bouzouki sound, a brilliance in the top register but with that characteristic Cedar warmth and colour in the tone.
 We also spent a long time talking about the finer details and specification, scale length, neck dimensions, profile, string separation etc.

 Seanie got in touch a while back to talk about me building an LBB.
 He already has an SBB which he loves, but this commission was to be a special instrument.
 He wanted to include some woods from his fathers home in West Clare, namely some Yew, Ash, Sycamore and Bog Oak, which he had cut small sections from, dried out and then and sent to me.
 Now, these aren’t known as ‘tonewoods’ so they were going to be used decoratively around the instrument.
 So after a wee bit of thought, we decided that the rosette could be from the Bog Oak, the front and back of the headstock could be veneered in Yew with a decorative inlay from Bog Oak and Sycamore and the heel could be from thin strips of all 4 woods.